department-of-veterans-affairs/ascent-test-framework/src/test/resources/README.md

 1. Open a terminal and navigate to the folder where you have the P12 file.
-2. Use this command to generate CERT openssl pkcs12 -in <name of the p12 file> -nokeys -out my_key_store.crt
+2. Use this command to generate CERT < openssl pkcs12 -in <name of the p12 file> -nokeys -out my_key_store.crt >
-3. It prompts to enter the password, after that cert is created in the same location.
+3. It prompts to enter the password, cert is created in the same location.
-4. Use this command to generate key file openssl pkcs12 -in <name of the p12 file> -nocerts -nodes -out my_store.key
+4. Use this command to generate key file < openssl pkcs12 -in <name of the p12 file> -nocerts -nodes -out my_store.key >
-5. It prompts to enter the password, after that key file is created in the same location.
+5. It prompts to enter the password, key file is created in the same location.
 6. Now navigate to postman, From the menu bar click on the settings icon.
 Opens up a dialog box, click on the certificates tab.
 7. Click on add certificate.
 Opens up add client certificate window.
 Enter the below details